UtaDiary/uta-diary/www/templates/welcome.md

-Thanks for using Uta Nikki!
+Thanks for using Uta Diary!
 Hopefully these notes will help you get started.

 Journal entries may be written as [Markdown][WP],